SimpleTodoOfficial/SimpleTodoNg/README-DEV.md

 ## Development server

 npm install
-npm install -g @angular/cli@latest
+npm run ng serve

-Run `ng serve` for a dev server.
+Run `ng serve` (or `npm run ng serve`) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Add `--open` to automatically open in browser.

 ## Requirements